pdfminer/pdfminer.six/docs/source/topics/converting_pdf_to_text.rst

     The output of the layout analysis is a hierarchy of layout objects.

+The output of the layout analysis heavily depends on a couple of parameters.
+All these parameters are part of the :ref:`api_laparams` class.

 Grouping characters into words and lines
 ----------------------------------------

 The first step in going from characters to text is to group characters in a meaningful way.
-Each character has an x-coordinate and a y-coordinate for its bottom-left corner and upper-right corner, i.e. its bounding box.  pdfminer .six uses these bounding boxes to decide which characters belong together.
+Each character has an x-coordinate and a y-coordinate for its bottom-left corner and upper-right corner, i.e. its bounding box.
+Pdfminer .six uses these bounding boxes to decide which characters belong together.

 Characters that are both horizontally and vertically close are grouped.
 How